 Like everyone else, marketing agency owners and staff may be required to fill out the following employment forms:

 Another common tax return form is form 1120 used by C Corporations for income tax.
 Unlike S Corporation, whose profits are passed through to shareholders, the profits of a C Corporation are taxed separately from its owners under subchapter C of the Internal Revenue Code.
-C Corporations are owned by shareholders with a board of directors that make decisions and oversee policies. its profits are taxed separately from its owners under subchapter C of the Internal Revenue Code.
+C Corporations are owned by shareholders with a board of directors that make decisions and oversee policies.
+Its profits are taxed separately from its owners under subchapter C of the Internal Revenue Code.

 Independent contractors and freelancers are required to submit W-9 forms — which is a record of your name, address, phone number, social security number of tax identification number.
 Marketing agencies need to hold on to W-9 forms when they hire freelancers, subcontractors or vendors.
 While the IRS does not require the W-9 form when it comes time to tax filing, agencies need the form on hand when they submit 1099 to record payments of $600 or more.

-During the first quarter of every year, there is a lot of activity because many tax deadlines for businesses fall in the first quarter.
+Many tax deadlines for businesses fall in the first quarter.
 Historically, April has always remained important because it is the month when individual taxes are filed.
 The last day to file individual 1040 tax form is generally April 15th.

 It’s also helpful to organize information about all of the taxes that you've paid, from state and local taxes to real estate tax and personal property tax.
 Do you have any other tax deductions and credits that could aid in a tax refund?
 This could include advance child tax credit, child care costs and education costs.